MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Customize-a-metric.md

    >
    >* Any base metric that is customizable shows a drop-down menu with the possible change options.
    >* Not all base metrics can be changed.
 If no drop-down menu is available, the metric cannot be changed.
-   >* Changes are not always 1 to 1.
-For example, you can change from Conflicting meeting hours to Email hours, but because of variations in the available filters, the opposite change is not possible.
+   >* Changes are not always one to one.
+For example, you can switch from **Conflicting meeting hours** to **Email hours**, but because of variations in the available filters, the opposite change is not possible.

-   If you select a new base metric with identical filter options, the metric will change but you'll see no additional changes.
-If you select a new base metric for which the filter options are a subset, additional available filters appear.
+   >* If you select a new base metric with identical filter options, the metric will change but you'll see no additional changes.
+   >* If you select a new base metric for which the filter options are a subset, additional available filters appear.
 If you edit the name of the metric and then change the base metric, the name that you edited is deleted.

 8. After you create or edit all the metrics you want, confirm or cancel your changes: